linode/manager/README.md

 ## License

-The Linode Manager's code is distributed under the terms of the [BSD 3-clause license](LICENSE).
+All code located in this repository is distributed under the terms of the [BSD 3-clause license](LICENSE).
 The assets are not licensed for any purpose without prior written approval from Linode, unless otherwise noted.